confuzedskull/G2/readme.txt

 -esc to quit

 Known Bugs:
--right dragging empty space and then left clicking an object will send the object to the rally point -shooting is disabled
+-left clicking object after right dragging empty space will cause the object to go to that rally point even if it was from another object
+-shooting is disabled
 -game time isn't displayed correctly in the information overlay -right clicking objects doesn't work